AxisAlexNT/SWDesign-Rx/README.md

 * Frontend (not the most eye-appealing) using Vue.JS v3

 ## How to launch:
-* Backend: issue `mvn compile exec:java` command, this would automatically download all dependencues and launch Vert.X
+* Backend: issue `mvn compile exec:java` command, this would automatically download all dependencies and launch Vert.X
 * Frontend: execute `npm run serve` to start development server.
 You have to start backend first, otherwise its port would be busy.
+Dependencies should be resolved automatically, but if it is not the case, issue `npm install` first.

 ## How to check